katattakd/dotfiles/README.md

 # todo
 - improve backup/restore process
-- further automate firefox setup
 - switch from manjaro to arch
+  - automate most (if not all) of arch installation process
 - limit / separate / remove device specific configuration

 ## Setup/update instructions (Partial install)